Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
 The image depicts a differential amplifier circuit using MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors).
+Here is a detailed description of the circuit:

-The circuit consists of four MOSFETs labeled M1, M2, M3, and M4, and a current source labeled Iss.
+1. **Transistors**: The circuit consists of four MOSFETs labeled M1, M2, M3, and M4.

-- M1 and M2 are the input transistors of the differential pair.
-The gates of M1 and M2 receive the differential input signals.
+   - M1 and M2 are the input transistors.
-- The sources of M1 and M2 are connected together and to the current source Iss, which is connected to the ground.
-- The drains of M1 and M2 are connected to the drains of M3 and M4, respectively.
    - M3 and M4 are the load transistors.

+2. **Power Supply**: The circuit is powered by a voltage source labeled V_DD at the top.

+3. **Current Source**: At the bottom of the circuit, there is a current source labeled I_SS, which provides a constant current.

+4. **Connections**:
-Their sources are connected to the supply voltage VDD.
+   - The source terminals of M1 and M2 are connected together and to the current source I_SS.
+   - The drain of M1 is connected to the drain of M3.
+   - The drain of M2 is connected to the drain of M4.
+   - The gates of M3 and M4 are connected to their respective drains, indicating that they are configured as diode-connected loads.

+5. **Inputs**:
+   - The gate of M1 is connected to an input signal, which is represented by a wavy line indicating an AC signal.
+   - The gate of M2 is connected to another input signal, also represented by a wavy line.

+6. **Output**:
-- The output voltage Vout is taken from the drain of M2 (which is also the drain of M4).
+   - The output voltage, V_out, is taken from the drain of M2 and the source of M4.

-- The node X is the common node between the drain of M1 and the drain of M3.
+7. **Node X**: There is a node labeled X at the connection between the drain of M1 and the source of M3.

-The circuit is designed to amplify the difference between the input signals applied to the gates of M1 and M2.
-The current source Iss sets the tail current for the differential pair, and the load transistors M3 and M4 provide the necessary load resistance for amplification.
+This differential amplifier works by amplifying the difference between the two input signals applied to the gates of M1 and M2.
+The current source I_SS ensures that the total current through M1 and M2 remains constant, which helps in achieving high gain and common-mode rejection.
+The diode-connected load transistors M3 and M4 provide the necessary load resistance for the amplifier.
 ```

 **Figure 9.81** Supply rejection of differential pair with active current mirror.